 As a member of the Navy SEALs' elite SEAL Team Six and holding the rank of Commander (equivalent to Lieutenant Colonel outside the Navy), David Mason holds the distinction of not only being the highest form of Special Forces operator there is, but also being the highest-ranking playable character in the entire Call of Duty series.
 David's status can only be contested if one counts Nazi Zombies whereby John F. Kennedy, being the President of the United States, is the highest ranking playable character (as the President is the Commander-In-Chief of the U.S Military).note Though arguably Fidel Castro, being an absolute dictator, technically has less checks on his power.

 This distinction is reflected in the dialogue.
 Every other player character in the series receives orders, or if they speak, answers to their superior officer with, "sir", as would be expected of a grunt.
 Commander Mason is seen giving orders to multiple characters in the story and is responded to by those receiving these orders with, "sir".
 Since David Mason is a member of SEAL Team Six, he matches the "ass-kicking" part of the trope very well.

 Jonas Savimbi is one of these as well, charging into battle alongside his men.

-The Bad Guy Wins: Unless you get the Golden Ending, Menendez appears to succeed in his grand plan to bring down the First World and level the global playing field.
+The Bad Guy Wins: Unless you get the Golden Ending, Menendez appears to either succeed in his grand plan to bring down the First World and level the global playing field or cause a jailbreak and kill Woods before ending his own life.
 Even killing him doesn't make a real difference to his scheme.

 In fact, it is stated, by Menendez himself, that doing so would spark the destruction of the first world.